March 3, 2026

 +

-Early stage (under $10M ARR): Prioritize 60%+ growth rates even with negative margins to prove product-market fit.
+Early stage (under $10M ARR): Prioritize 60%+ growth rates even with negative margins.
 Growth stage ($10M-$50M ARR): Balance growth with improving unit economics.
-Mature stage (over $50M ARR): Focus on 30% growth rates with 15%+ profit margins to prove long-term viability.
-Different stages require different optimization strategies.
+Mature stage (over $50M ARR): Focus on 30% growth rates with 15%+ profit margins.

 What's the biggest mistake SaaS companies make with billing metrics?